astral-sh/ruff-vscode/README.md

 ### Native Server

-The native server supports Jupyter Notebooks out of the box as long as the verion of Ruff used is at least `v0.6.0`.

-The older Ruff versions require the user to explicitly include Jupyter Notebooks in the set of files to lint and format.
+Jupyter Notebook support was stabilized in [Ruff `0.6.0`](https://astral.sh/blog/ruff-v0.6.0).
+Prior to this version, and unlike `ruff-lsp`, the native server requires the user to explicitly include Jupyter Notebooks in the set of files to lint and format.
 This can be done by updating the [`extend-include`](https://docs.astral.sh/ruff/settings/#extend-include) setting in the Ruff configuration file.

 ```toml